 "I love you, too."

-"Look, I'm going to go buy you some medicine.
+"Look, I'm going to go the pharmacy to get you some medicine.
 Izzy will be with you.
 I'll be right back, I promise," he said as he carried his son to the couch, wrapped him in blankets, and kissed him on the head.

 "You know I can walk, right?"
 Face joked.